agentydragon/agentydragon.github.io/posts/2015-11-20-it-just-works.markdown

 have a system tray - you can't get to the GUI.
 You have to spend a lot of time making the initial backup (which is no fault of Dropbox's).

+More?
+---

+There are more things I may want to simplify one day, but where I didn't find the switch beneficial enough yet.

+Through I threw out the appointments, I still have my `NOTES.txt` file.
+One possible replacement might be Google Keep, but I don't like the desktop GUI too much and it takes more clicks to add a new note - right now, I just add a note using an XMonad `appendFilePrompt` bound to a keyboard shortcut.

+In my 3rd year of high school (oh my god, that's four years ago...), I started using XMonad.
+It's glorious in many ways: speed, amount of customization possible, stability and geekiness factor.
+On the other hand, many programs don't play well with it - especially Java GUIs and ssh X-forwarded applications sometimes get confused and render nothing.
+Full-screen games in Wine interact weirdly with a tiling WM.
+Many packages assume that every system has a system tray, so you can't interact well with them when their tray icons don't render anywhere (examples:
+NetworkManager's applet, Dropbox, Skype).
+I'm thinking it might be worth it to instead stop being a hipster and start using Gnome or KDE like everybody else.

+I have an encrypted partition.
+It's possible to use the computer without mounting it, but I keep sensitive data there, like my SSH keys, confidental info, Bitcoin wallets, and so on.
+My original idea was having two scripts:
+`cryptomount` and `cryptounmount`.
+The first one prompts for a password, mounts the partition and starts services that depend on it, and the latter one does the inverse.
+Unfortunately, over time I started using the partition more and more, so I had it mounted most of the time.
+I got sloppy and the system became less usable without having the partition mounted.
+Programs get confused when their configuration is in a broken symlink pointing to an unmounted partition.
+I'm thinking about full-disk encryption.
+It's a bit slower, but just as secure and it would make my set of personal scripts much simpler.
+It also wouldn't allow a mode of operation where your computer is usable, but anything sensitive is unavailable.
+Changing the partition layout of my laptop and encrypting it would also probably need at least a day of my time.
+I'm not sure if it's worth it.

+I'm thinking about installing Windows into dual-boot again.
+It's easier to run Starcraft smoothly.
+When I need to develop some C# in Visual Studio, I wouldn't need any silly VMs or remote desktops.
+However, same as with the encrypted partition, I'm not as fond of repartitioning and installing as I was in high school.

 <hr />

 Overall, I lost some customizations, but I gained a lot in value that I would